fkirkholt/urd-backend/docs/self-documenting-databases.md

 consists of both the keyword itself, and the unit of measurement that comes after the field value.

-You can customize how a field is displayed by specifying `data-type` and/or `data-format`.
-This assumes that you use a selector in following pattern: `label[data-field="tablename.fieldname"]`.
+You can customize how a field is displayed by specifying `data-format`.
+This assumes that you use a selector in following pattern:
+`label[data-field="tablename.fieldname"]`.
 This selector belongs to the `label` tag, which encloses the field.
 You can skip `label` and only use `[data-field="tablename.fieldname"]`.
-The html element for the field is then generatede based on the values of `data-type` and `data-format`.
+The html element for the field is then generatede based on the values of `data-format`.

-The following values for `data-type` are supported:
-- json
-- date

 The following values for `data-format` are supported:
 - link
 - json
 - yaml
 - markdown
+- ISO 8601

+A field from a column with datatype "json" can be formatted as "yaml".
-If you set `data-type` as "json" and `data-format` as "yaml", then the data will be stored as json in the database, but you will see the data as `yaml`.
+The data will be stored as json in the database, but you will see the data as `yaml`.
 This applies by default to the html attributes themselves.

-You can enter `data-type: date` if you have a text column in the database that is used to enter date.
+You can enter `data-format: ISO 8601` if you have a text column in the database that is used to enter date.
 An html `<time>` tag allows registration of dates in more formats than many databases, e.g. "2012-05" which stands for May 2012.
-These can then be registered as text in the database.
+These can then be registered as text in the database in ISO 8601 format.

 If you want to create an url of a field, you can set the attribute `data-format: link` to the `label` tag.
 Then you get a `<a>` tag